Primary Navigation Mobile

 • X5 M running costs are unsurprisingly high

-• Dismal recall recording according to DVSA
+• Dismal recall record according to DVSA

-• Mechanical components used across the range
+• Mechanical components used across BMW’s model range

-A quick look at the DVSA website shows a surprisingly high number of recalls for the BMW X5, raising doubts about its reliability.
+A quick look at the DVSA website shows a surprisingly high number of vehicle recalls for the BMW X5, raising doubts about its reliability.

 There are 18 recalls listed, although many of them are for the same thing on a number of different chassis numbers.
 Most centre around faulty child locks and seatbelt issues, but all should have been remedied by now.
 Contact a BMW dealer to check if you’re unsure when looking at a used X5.